 [5] SEE can be thought of has having two elements.
 A ‘technical’ element that focuses on the nature of expertise and which is best summarised in Collins and Evans’s (2007) book Rethinking Expertise, and a political element that focuses on the relationship between expertise and democracy that is set out in their more recent Why Democracies Need Science (2017).

-[12] See also Vaughan, Diane. « The dark side of organizations: Mistake, misconduct, and disaster. » Annual review of sociology 25.1 (1999): 271-305.
+[12] See also Vaughan, Diane (1999). « The dark side of organizations: Mistake, misconduct, and disaster. » Annual review of sociology 25(1): 271-305.

 [13] People who have acquired a certain level of expertise only by the means of intense interactions with the certified experts.
-(Also see “interactional expertise” below.)
+(Also see “Interactional Expertise” below).

-[15] For details of the Imitation Game see: Collins, Harry M. and Robert Evans.
-2014.
+[15] For details of the Imitation Game see: Collins, Harry M. and Robert Evans (2014).
 “Quantifying the Tacit: The Imitation Game and Social Fluency.”
 Sociology 48(1):3–19.

-[16] Philippe Ross (University of Ottawa), “How (Well) Do Media Professionals Know Their Audience(s)?: A Case Study of Radio-Canada Ottawa-Gatineau”
+[16] Philippe Ross (University of Ottawa) (2017).
+“How (Well) Do Media Professionals Know Their Audience(s)?: A Case Study of Radio-Canada Ottawa-Gatineau”.
+SEESHOP #11, University of Geneva, May 20-21.

-[17] Eric B Kennedy (Arizona State University) “Creating an Interview-Based IMGAME Method for Field Research”
+[17] Eric B. Kennedy (Arizona State University) (2017).
+“Creating an Interview-Based IMGAME Method for Field Research”.
+SEESHOP #11, University of Geneva, May 20-21.

-[20] Duan Chengrong (Renmin University), “China’s 250 million Floating Population”
+[20] Duan Chengrong (Renmin University) (2017).
+“China’s 250 million Floating Population”.
+Public Conference, University of Geneva, May 20.

 [21] Professor Duan has interviewed migrants who have been living and working as a floater for more than 30 years.